What Chicago Neighborhood Should I Live In?

 - Commercial and touristy

-- Quiet on the weekends with limited nightlife and dining options
+- Quieter on the weekends, with limited nightlife and dining options

 - Access to grocery stores

 If The Loop sounds like your kind of neighborhood, check out its best-rated buildings below: